AbrahamPaulJ/diffusers-webui/README.md

         - Post-Processing Option: Retains original non-masked areas after image generation.

+        -ControlNet support: Canny, Depth and Openpose.

+        - Support for multiple LoRA and embedding files (textual inversion).

         - Outpaint Mode: Outpainting is done using the inpaint pipeline, where the a black background canvas is used as a mask.

             - The transform tool allows cropping of the image placed on the black canvas,